dtcenter/METcalcpy/docs/Users_Guide/aggregation.rst

   AGG_STAT = AggStat(PARAMS)
   AGG_STAT.calculate_stats_and_ci()

-  where PARAMS – a dictionary with data description parameters including location of input and output data.
+where PARAMS is a dictionary containing the parameters indicating the location of input and output data.
 The structure is similar to the original Rscript template from which this Python implementation was derived.

 Use the same PYTHONPATH defined above to ensure that the agg_stat module is found by the Python import process.